akhila-kudrethaya/python-coding-challenges/README.md

-# python-coding-challenges
+# Python Coding Challenges

-## Just a bunch of Python coding challenges I’m solving daily!
+**Just a bunch of Python coding challenges I’m solving daily!**

-It's a mix of interview prep, problem-solving, and keeping my brain sharp.
+It's a mix of interview prep, problem-solving, and keeping my brain sharp. :)